Nick Pratto Player Props: Royals vs. Rockies

 Nick Pratto At The Plate

-- Pratto has eight doubles, two home runs and 16 walks while hitting .296.
+- Pratto has eight doubles, three home runs and 16 walks while batting .292.

-- He has hit a home run in two of 32 games played this season, and in 1.6% of his plate appearances.
+- Looking at the 33 games he has played this year, he's hit a home run in three of them (9.1%), and in 2.3% of his trips to the plate.

+- Pratto has had at least one RBI in 21.2% of his games this year (seven of 33), with more than one RBI five times (15.2%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.